rkalendar/TotalRepeats/README.md

 Latest additions to TotalRepeats:

-- **Comparative analyses are no longer capped at ~2 GB.** The `-combine`, `-combine2`, and `-combinemask` modes previously failed with `OutOfMemoryError: Requested string length exceeds VM limit` once the *combined* length of all input sequences passed ~2.1 GB — Java's hard limit on the size of a single array/`String`.
+- **Comparative analyses are no longer capped at ~2 GB.** The `-collate`, `-joint`, and `-combinemask` modes previously failed with `OutOfMemoryError: Requested string length exceeds VM limit` once the *combined* length of all input sequences passed ~2.1 GB — Java's hard limit on the size of a single array/`String`.
 They now concatenate the inputs **virtually** and address them with **64-bit (long) coordinates**, so a joint analysis scales to pangenome-sized data (tens of Gb) without ever materializing a single oversized string.
 Each individual sequence/chromosome is still limited to 2 GB; the *total* across files is now effectively bounded only by available RAM.
-- **Per-file reports in every comparative mode.** `-combine`, `-combine2`, and `-combinemask` now each emit an individual GFF3 annotation, PNG, and SVG per input file (named after that file), *in addition to* the combined report.
+- **Per-file reports in every comparative mode.** `-collate`, `-joint`, and `-combinemask` now each emit an individual GFF3 annotation, PNG, and SVG per input file (named after that file), *in addition to* the combined report.
 Each genome can be inspected on its own while the joint clustering is preserved — the same family keeps the same `ClusterID`, colour, row, and reference label in both the per-file and combined views.
 - **Pangenome analysis — core / accessory / unique — across all comparative modes.** Every combine run now writes a pangenome report classifying each repeat family by how many sequences it occurs in: **core** (present in all), **accessory** (present in some), and **unique** (present in one).
 It includes the family-frequency spectrum, per-sequence statistics, a pairwise shared-family matrix (Jaccard similarity), and a machine-readable presence/absence matrix.
-See [`-combine`](#-combine--comparative-analysis).
+See [`-collate`](#-collate--comparative-analysis).
 - **Combined image is now SVG.** The joint (cross-file) visualization is written as scalable SVG, which has no pixel-size ceiling and stays sharp at pangenome scale.
 Per-file images are still produced as both PNG and SVG.
 - **Multithreaded clustering is now the default.** Clustering runs across all CPU cores out of the box; pass `-normal` to force the single-threaded path instead.
 The multithreaded path is **deterministic and reproducible** — repeated runs on the same input produce identical cluster assignments and `ClusterID`s, independent of how many worker threads are used.
 - **Performance improvements.** Faster low-complexity/SSR masking and sequence clustering — k-mer encoding and reduced memory traffic in the hot loops — with identical results.